roberiodutra/genz-cash-app/README.md

 # Run or install the containers in docker, build the app and run db:migrate with this command:
 $ npm run compose:up

+# Run the application in development mode
+$ npm run dev

 # If no error occurred, the application should already be working.

 # Some useful commands